✓ Editorial & Content Standards

 Established textbooks

-Key researchers cited on this site
+Key researchers and sources cited on this site

 Content Update Policy

 Sleep science is an active research field.
 Our update policy ensures content reflects current evidence rather than remaining static after publication.
+Outdated health information on an educational site is not a minor editorial issue — it is a user trust and accuracy issue.

 Scheduled reviews

-All Category D (YMYL) pages are reviewed at least annually.
-Category B and C pages are reviewed every 18 months or when related guidelines are updated.
+Health-sensitive pages reviewed at minimum annually.
+Standard educational pages reviewed every 18 months or when related guidelines are updated, whichever comes first.
+Review dates are visible on each page.

 Triggered reviews